fdel15/whiteboardingWednesdays/README.md

 **Whiteboarding Session:**

-* 2 to 3 students define that week's relative terms on the whiteboard
+* 2 to 3 students define that week's vocabulary words on the whiteboard
 * Each student then has to “teach” the class the term they defined

 ```